D-Tony2020/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

-<mark> As we decided to narrow down our ideas, further we found that having a specific kind of game made the design of our interaction far more deliberate, and filled with intention, so we decided to select the game snake as a preliminary game to design our controller off of.
-The classic snake made use of up, down, left, and right controls.
+<mark> As we decided to narrow down our ideas further, we found that having a specific kind of game made the design of our interaction far more deliberate and filled with intention, so we decided to select the game Snake as a preliminary game to design our controller off of.
+The classic Snake made use of up, down, left, and right controls.
 Furthermore, the game relied on timing and precision in order for a player to navigate the winding path that the snake creates.
-Because of this, we wanted to think about how we might be able to place a directional pad, or some other form of directional movement analog, in a way that is both playful, but also takes into account the avoidance of instant control over the snake character. </mark>
+Because of this, we wanted to think about how we might be able to place a directional pad or some other form of directional movement analog, in a way that is both playful but also takes into account the affordance of instant control over the snake character. </mark>

 <p align="center">
 	<img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%204/Inspiration/Inspiration_1.png" alt="Inspiration 1" width="49.5%"/>